gordicaleksa/pytorch-GAT/README.md

 ## Hardware requirements

-GAT doesn't require super strong HW, especially not if you just want to play with Cora.
-With 2+ GBs GPU you're good to go.
+HW requirements are highly dependent on the graph data you'll use.
+If you just want to play with `Cora`, you're good to go with a 2+ GBs GPU.

 It takes (on Cora citation network):
 * ~10 seconds to train GAT on my RTX 2080 GPU